DammerungL/TWRA_HALF_CAGE/README.md

 in main.pl, If activated in the main program, it will calculate the asphericity of nucleus.

-input: panding.gro  methane550 water_tip4p3487 example
+input: panding.gro  methane550 water_tip4p3487 example. you can calculate any different system, but follow the panding.gro's format for declaing methane_C first and then TIP4P_water.

 step0: cd cage1.0